-Stardust was released last summer so spoiler warnings can go fuck themselves.
+Stardust was released last summer so…spoiler warning?
 If you haven’t seen it yet, don’t read this I guess.
 Or better yet, read the book and then read this and then don’t see the movie.
 Seriously though, if you haven’t read the book just skip this entirely, it won’t mean anything to you.

 The movie starts off with this completely pointless opening sequence about a scientist in London who gets a letter from a young man in a small town called Wall.
 He writes the young man back and tells him his question is without merit and to move on with his life.
 That’s the first and last reference to this character and the letter he receives, and given the ending it doesn’t even make sense that Dunstan or Tristan (I believe it’s Tristran in the book, not sure why they changed that too.) would write a letter to him in the first place.

 Cut to Dunstan running through the gap in the wall and going to the market.
 Notice I said market and not fair.
 The market is a permanent place/structure and not at all an event that happens every X number of years.
 Why?
 Because the entire story takes place in a week.
 A fucking week.
 And there are only two scenes in the market and only one of them is at all important.